immunogenomics/HLA-TAPAS/NomenCleaner/README.md

 You can find more information about the official HLA allele nomenclature defined by "IMGT-HLA" organization([go to IMGT-HLA Nomenclature](http://hla.alleles.org/nomenclature/naming.html)), which indicates that "Maximum 4-field Nomenclature" is currently used as the standard for HLA allele names.

 <br>
-This module neither conduct a prediction nor make a guess.
+When converting a lower resolution allele to a higher resolution (two-field to four-field, say), this module neither conduct a prediction nor make a guess.
 It just chooses a first option among possible candidates.
 For example,if  a HLA allele "A\*01:01" is given, then the possible candidates are

 Allele | G_group | P_group
 -------|---------|---------